 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 The Porcupine.
 In irritated state, raising its spines, and then let’s go.
 Printing plate in reverse.
 (1740.)
 Inscribed: J. E. R. fec., otherwise in German as before.
 7⅜ × 6⅛ in (18.8 × 15.5 cm).

 The optically excellently preserved original printing plate here seamlessly traced back directly to the master’s estate to sheet 90 (etching with engraving, Thienemann & Schwarz 480) of the instructive set Design of Several Animals, How such are drawn from Life after their Different Kinds, Actions and Passions (“These plates are much wanted and frequently copied”, Th.
 1856).

 With the number “87” as changed for the new edition by Engelbrecht/Herzberg at Augsburg of c.
-1824/25 and as documented by Thienemann per parentheses, too. – Sheltered from environmental influences by varnish the plate is printable generally in the ordinary course of its use during the times.
-But it is offered and sold as a work of art and an object of collecting.
-Thus without prejudice to its final printing quality. – With fittings for timeless-elegant frameless hanging.
+1824/25 and as documented by Thienemann per parentheses, too. – Shielded from tarnishing by fine application of varnish, the plate is generally printable in the ordinary course of its use through the times, however, it is offered and sold as a work of art and a collector’s item, thus without prejudice to its eventual printing quality. – With fittings for timeless-elegant frameless hanging.

 Offer no. 16,248 / price on application